peterhinch/micropython-async/v3/docs/TUTORIAL.md

 an infra red remote controller.
 The following notes are salient points regarding its `asyncio` usage.

-A pin interrupt records the time of a state change (in μs) and sets an event, passing the time when the first state change occurred.
-A task waits on the event, yields for the duration of a data burst, then decodes the stored data before calling a user-specified callback.
+A pin interrupt records the time of a state change (in μs) and sends a `Message`, passing the time when the first state change occurred.
+A task waits on the `Message`, yields for the duration of a data burst, then decodes the stored data before calling a user-specified callback.

-Passing the time to the `Event` instance enables the task to compensate for any `asyncio` latency when setting its delay period.
+Passing the time to the `Message` instance enables the task to compensate for any `asyncio` latency when setting its delay period.

 ###### [Contents](./TUTORIAL.md#contents)